zhangtengshuo/Gronor_OpenMP/README.md

 `-DOMPTGT=ON` will activate OpenMP target directives to be interpreted for most compilers
 `-DCUDA=ON` will activate basic access required for CUSOLVER and/or CUSOLVERJ
 `-DCUSOLVER=ON` will activate the CUSOLVER library, and requires `-DOPENACC=ON`
-`-DCUSOLVERJ=ON` will activate the CUSOLVER library including the iterative Jacobi solvers, and requires `-`DOPENACC=ON`
+`-DCUSOLVERJ=ON` will activate the CUSOLVER library including the iterative Jacobi solvers, and requires `-DOPENACC=ON`
 `-DMKL=ON` will link against MKL libraries for compatible compilers
 `-DPROFILING=ON` will activate compiler flags enabling profiling tools (e.g. symbol tables)